Student grades and variable selection with projpred

 Figure 1

-We standardize all non-binary predictors to have standard deviation 1, to make the comparison of relevances easier as discussed in Regression and Other Stories Section 12.1.
+We standardize all to have standard deviation 1, to make the comparison of relevances easier and also to make the definition of priors easier.

 studentstd_Gmat <- student_Gmat